jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 You might be wondering how we're deploying a Java application directly from source, and well, we're not: this project is designed to help you get a sample application running on Bluemix as quickly as possible, after all.
 The app has already been compiled, and the sample .war file is in the root directory.

 Once you change things, you'll need to build the app again, and the Simple deployer doesn't do that.
 It's time to change the switch to **Advanced**.
+Click it!

 ---
 ## Configuring Advanced Build &amp; Deploy

+When you switch from Simple to Advanced mode, Pipeline automatically generates a configuration for your project.
+You're going to set this up from scratch, though, so before going further:

+![A preconfigured Pipeline][52]

+1. Click the gear icon on the rightmost panel, which represents a stage named `dev` by default.
+2. On the *Deployer Stage Configuration* page, click **DELETE**.
+Click **OK** when the confirmation message appears.
+3. Click the gear icon on the Builder panel.
+4. On the *Builder Configuration* page, click **RESET**.
+Click **OK** when the confirmation message appears.

 With the Advanced option, also known as Pipeline, you can configure a builder to compile and package your application using a build script, and you can configure a deployer to deploy the application to Bluemix with any additional options needed.